 Jon Ossoff and Rev. Raphael Warnock have been announced as the winners of the Georgia runoff.
-Thus, the Democrats will control the US Senate in the 117th Congress with the 50 Senate Democrats bolstered by Harris.
+Thus, the pro-cannabis Democrats will control the US Senate in the 117th Congress.
+The 50 Senate pro-cannabis Democrats will be bolstered by Harris.
 Both Senators-elect from Georgia support ending federal cannabis prohibition.

-Senator Chuck Schumer (D-NY) will become Senate Majority Leader when Biden and Harris take office so she can vote with the Democrats.
+Senator Chuck Schumer (D-NY) will become Senate Majority Leader when Biden and Harris take office.
+So she can vote with the pro-cannabis Democrats.

 “Senator Schumer’s ascension to Majority Leader will mark the first time in US history that the upper chamber is led by a Senator who is openly calling for cannabis legalization,” NORML Political Director Justin Strekal said.
 “We look forward to working with soon-to-be Senate Majority Leader Schumer and future Finance Committee Chairman Ron Wyden to advance legislation.”

 “Unfortunately, under the GOP Senate leadership, the MORE Act, the SAFE Banking Act, and many other important reform bills were dead on arrival,” Strekal added.

 In contrast, Democratic Senators Schumer, Cory Booker (D-NJ), Ron Wyden (D-OR), Jeff Merkley (D-OR), Tina Smith (D-MN), and Bernie Sanders (I-VT) and others have pledged to advance legislation to end cannabis prohibition and its negative impact.